amitfin/oref_alert/README.md

 A demo video (in Hebrew) can be found [here](https://youtu.be/p6PzAlceoSY).

-A complementary Lovelace card is also available and can be found [here](https://github.com/amitfin/oref-alert-card).

 ## Install

 [HACS](https://hacs.xyz/) is the preferred and easier way to install the component.
 When HACS is installed, the integration can be installed using this My button: